Lynbrook High School: School boundaries

 Lynbrook High School's boundaries comprise the western part of West San Jose and parts of northern Saratoga.
 The school's area is bound to the north by Bollinger Road, to the east by Saratoga Creek, to the south by Cox Avenue, and to the west by De Anza Boulevard.

 Currently, the Residency Verification policy states that all students who are enrolled in Lynbrook High School must be physically residing within the district's boundaries.
 The Residency Verification Anonymous Hotline is one of the district's ways of helping to enforce the policy (see Fremont Union High School District).
 However, a small number of students live elsewhere but are allowed enrollment due to lottery enrollment or by exceptions from the district.

-Curriculum

-Policies and grading

-Lynbrook High School's most important policies are covered by the Fremont Union High School District's main policies, including the Zero Tolerance Policy, Academic Code of Conduct, and Residency Verification.
-They are all stated in the first few pages of the Student Planner.
-Assistant principals and the Student Legislative Council set minor policies and school rules.

-AP and honors courses

-Lynbrook offers a total of 17 different AP courses (counting AP Calculus AB and BC as two separate courses) and 8 different honors courses.

-Graduation requirements

-A minimum of 220 semester units are required for graduation from Lynbrook High School.
-Ten units equal one year of work for each period.

-Lynbrook's electives include 3D Design, Art, Architecture, Principles of Business, Virtual Enterprise, Engineering Tech, Choir, Computer-Aided Design (Drafting), Java, Computer Science, Computer Applications, Spanish, Chinese, French, Japanese, Marching Band, Wind Ensemble, and Orchestra.
-Physical education is a required course for freshmen, but sophomores have the opportunity to take a sport for credit instead.
-Sophomores who choose to take a PE class have the opportunity to take PE Athletics (Team Sports), Racquet Sports, PE Basketball, Weight Training, or Weight Training instead of PE 10.

 School technology

 Lynbrook considers itself a technology-literate school which uses the Internet as the primary means of communication.
 As of 2020, in all schools within the Fremont Union High School District, teachers, administrators, and students use Schoology for announcements, discussions, assignments and schedules.
 Schoology can also be used for posting e-mail addresses and files.

 Teachers use Turnitin, Infinite Campus, and other such websites to post grades and collect and evaluate papers.

 The school library also has 36 public terminals for student use.
 Two computer labs in Rooms 005 and 006 are only for use by classes that have made appointments with the school, but students may access the computers during Monday and Thursday tutorial periods.